 At the time of her injury, ST was 44 years old and had her own livery business.
 Horses were her main passion in life, and she owned 16 ponies.
 ST spent the majority of her time in the outdoors, either riding, walking her dogs or attending music festivals.
 In November 2012, she started experiencing back and shoulder pain and visited her GP.
 After extensive testing over a prolonged period, it was found that ST had a spinal abscess.
 As a consequence of the delay in diagnosis of her spinal abscess, ST was rendered T3 AIS D motor and sensory incomplete paraplegic.
 Read more about ST’s story here.

-Dale’s Life Beyond Injury story – a spinal injury suffered while serving in the army
+Dale’s Life Beyond Injury story – a spinal injury sustained while serving in the army

 More life beyond injury stories